isundaylee/stun/README.md

 brew install isundaylee/repo/stun
 ```

-Note that currently `stun` can only be used as a client on macOS (see the Usage section for the distinction).
+Note that currently `stun` can only be used as a client on macOS (see the introduction paragraph for the distinction).

 ### Ubuntu